Jack Easterby

-Jack Easterby (born March 24, 1983) is the former executive vice president of football operations for the Houston Texans of the National Football League.
-Prior to joining the Texans in 2019, he served chaplain and character coaching roles.
-From 2013 to 2018, Easterby filled various leadership roles with the New England Patriots, and has been described as "critical" to the later part of the Brady–Belichick dynasty's success.
+Jack Easterby (born March 24, 1983) is the former executive vice president of football operations for the Houston Texans of the National Football League (NFL).
+Prior to joining the Texans in 2019, he served as chaplain and in character-coaching roles.
+From 2013 to 2018, Easterby filled various leadership roles with the New England Patriots.

 Education and early career

-A Columbia, South Carolina native, Easterby lettered in basketball and golf at A.C.
+A Columbia, South Carolina, native, Easterby lettered in basketball and golf at A.C.
 Flora High School and Newberry College and studied theology at Erskine College and Liberty University.
 He was named Student-Athlete of the Year by the American Legion in his senior year, and was awarded the Scholar Athlete award by the South Atlantic Conference (SAC) in 2005.
 He also received several awards related to his ministry, including the Men's Golf Character Award from SAC, and the Campus Ministry Award and Fellowship of Christian Athletes Award from Newberry College.
 He served as an operations intern with the Jacksonville Jaguars in the summer of 2004.